eriknyquist/versionedobj/README.rst

 Object serialization & versioning framework for python 3x
 =========================================================

-This package provides an easy way to define complex nested objects that can be saved/loaded to/from strings or JSON files, and easily migrated from older object versions.
+**versionedobj** is a framework for creating complex python objects that can be serialized/deserialized to and from strings, or dicts, or JSON files.

+**versionedobj** also provides a versioning mechanism, to track changes in object structure across time, and to migrate between different object versions.

 See `API documentation <https://eriknyquist.github.io/versionedobj/>`_